 A concerted worldwide effort is underway to plan scientific and educational activities for the upcoming International Polar Year (IPY).
 Scheduled to officially begin in March 2007, IPY promises to advance our understanding of how the Earth's remote polar regions impact global climate systems, to bring about fundamental advances in many areas of science, and to fire the enthusiasm of young men and women for future careers in science and engineering.
+The Foundation has placed special emphasis on IPY in recent proposal solicitations and expects to support a wide array of IPY projects.
 This international event represents a significant opportunity for artists and writers to convey the importance of the polar regions to the world.
-The submission of IPY-related Antarctic Artists and Writers program proposals are encouraged.
-For more information on IPY visit: www.usipy.gov.
+The submission of IPY-related Antarctic Artists and Writers program proposals are strongly encouraged.
+For more information on IPY visit: www.us-ipy.gov.